 By Carin Smit, Owner

-As temperatures drop, we start hearing from more van owners who notice slower charging or limited charging performance.
+As it gets colder, we start hearing from more van owners who notice slower charging or reduced charging power.
 If this sounds familiar, you are not alone.
-Cold-weather charging challenges are completely normal for lithium batteries.
-Every lithium system has a safe temperature range for charging and discharging, and winter conditions make those limits more noticeable.
+Cold-weather charging issues are normal for lithium batteries.

 Recommended Cold-Weather Operating and Charging Temperatures